 • The Media Has it All Wrong

 The media has it all wrong, which means, by extension, that we as a society have it all wrong as well.
-This might seem obvious, but since I have largely ignored the media for most of my life, it is in some way “news” for me.
-I have never owned a TV and have avoided women’s magazines like the plague.
-So I was a bit naïve about the specifics of media messaging.
+This might seem obvious, but since I have largely ignored the media for most of my life, it is in some way news for me.
+I have never owned a TV and have avoided women's magazines like the plague.
+Full Article

 • Chasing the Illusion

 Obsession with body and weight and subsequent disordered eating is a painful journey of chasing an illusion.
 Many women, and a grown number of men, are driven by a compulsive need to have the “perfect body”, and will go to any length to achieve this.
-The problem is that this involves fighting against ourselves and reality on a daily basis.
-This process is exhausting and never results in anything other than suffering.
+Full Article